adelalsagoff/Spotify-Content-Base-Recommender/README.md

 Diversity measures how narrow or wide the spectrum of recommended products are.
 A recommender that only recommends the music of one artiste is pretty narrow; one that recommends across multiple artistes is more diverse.

-The following questions fall under how we diverse the recommendations are:
+The following questions fall under how diverse the recommendations are:
 - Are different genres recommended?
 - Are different languages recommended?
 - Are songs from different eras recommend?